embedded-iota/iota-iot-network-protocol/README.md

 ###### Creation of a new Node Group

-A new Node Group MUST be added to a IOTA Gateway.
-A new Node Group MUST NOT be created by a Node itself.
+A new Node Group MUST be added to a Node Group Configuration Agent.
+A new Node Group SHALL NOT be created by a Node itself.
 The first Member of a new created Node Group MUST be a Seed Node.
-The Member of the created Node Group MUST request a IOTA Gateway for initial configuration.
+The Member of the created Node Group MUST request a IoT Gateway for initial configuration.

 ###### Add a new Seed Node

-Like the creation of a new Node Group, a Seed Node MUST be added to a Node Group through an IOTA Gateway.
+Like the creation of a new Node Group, a Seed Node MUST be added to a Node Group through an Node Group Configuration Agent.
-After adding a new Seed Node to a IOTA Gateway, the new added Seed Node MUST get the initial configuration by a IOTA Gateway.
+After adding a new Seed Node to a Node Group Configuration Agent, the new added Seed Node MUST get the initial configuration by the Node Group Configuration Agent.
 It MUST also register itself to all of its Node Group Neighbor Seed Nodes.
 It MUST provide all necessary information to operate within the Node Group.
 The already active Seed Nodes MUST receiving the request of the new Seed Node.
-They MUST request a IOTA Gateway for the new Node Group NodeSeed list.
+They MUST request a Node Group Configuration Agent for the new Node Group NodeSeed list.
 They MUST check if the new Seed Node is in this list.
 If the list does not contain the new Seed Node, they MUST retry requesting the seed list.
 They SHOULD do it x times.
 They SHOULD do it with a timeout.